aocsa/aocsa.github.io/README.md

 └── tsconfig.json
 ```

+## Content vs Routes

+Content files are stored in `/public/content/` to avoid conflicts with SPA routes:
+- **Routes**: `/posts/slug` → React Router renders the PostView component
+- **Content**: `/content/posts/slug.md` → Static markdown files served by the web server

+This separation prevents URL ambiguity and ensures clean SPA routing.

 ## Adding New Posts

-1. Create a markdown file in `public/posts/` with optional frontmatter:
+1. Create a markdown file in `public/content/posts/` with optional frontmatter:

    ```markdown
    ---